 We entered St. Michael’s Cave, an impressive limestone cave with provided a refreshing moment of shade.
 But the main draw of Gibraltar is of course the Rock, so we continue along the path while trying to avoid the apes.

-As I stand on the top of the Rock, looking down at both Africa and Europe, as well as Great Britain and Spain in the same frame, it becomes crystal clear why this barren mountain has been of utmost importance during the centuries.
+As I stand on the top of the Rock, looking down at both Africa and Europe, as well as Great Britain and Spain in the same frame, it becomes crystal clear why this barren ridge has been of utmost importance during the centuries.

 Comments